youngsoul/PyParticleIO/README.rst

 PyParticleIO: Python package to interface with the ParticleIO cloud
 ===================================================================

-PyPI Package to search for is: pyparticleio
+PyPI Package to search for is: PyParticleIO
 ============================================